pester/docs/README.md

 2. submit a Pull Request

 > 🔥 Please note that we are NOT accepting Pull Requests for the `Command Reference`
-> as these pages are auto-generated using the Pester Get-Help documentation.
+> in this repository, as these pages are auto-generated using the Pester Get-Help documentation.
+> To improve the command documentation, make a PR in [pester/Pester](https://github.com/pester/Pester) repository instead.

 ## Website Customization